 Medicare is the United States federal government’s national social insurance program.
 The program was officially enacted by Congress in July of 1965 under Title XVIII of the U.S. Social Security Act.
 Medicare has four parts.
 Part A covers hospital insurance.
 Part B covers medical insurance; it is typically used in outpatient or office visit settings.
 Most Medicare beneficiaries do not pay monthly premiums for Part A coverage.
 Part B coverage, on the other hand, requires a monthly premium in addition to co-pays and co-insurance fees in some cases.

-Medicare also has additional offerings.
 Part C, also called Medicare Advantage, was formalized in 1997.
 It offers everything offered by Parts A and B, along with the option to add additional benefits if the enrollee wishes to purchase them.
 Part D is a prescription drug component that can work alongside Original Medicare to help seniors pay for their increasingly expensive prescription drug medications.

 Medicare is primarily funded by a payroll tax as well as monthly premiums and charges to beneficiaries.
 It exists to provide health insurance for Americans 65 and older who have paid into the system via the payroll tax over the course of their working lives.
 Medicare also provides coverage to some beneficiaries who are under the age of 65 and disabled.
-Medicare covers an average of half of the healthcare charges incurred by its beneficiaries, who are then responsible for paying the difference either through supplemental insurance or out-of-pocket.
+The program covers an average of half of the healthcare charges incurred by its beneficiaries, who are then responsible for paying the difference either through supplemental insurance or out-of-pocket.

 Medicare was instrumental in the desegregation movements of the mid-1960s.
 The program made payments to healthcare providers including physicians, hospitals, and waiting rooms conditional upon desegregation of facilities.

-Changes over the years
+Medicare changes over the years

-Medicare has undergone several changes and expansions during its 50-year history.
-In 1972, the federal government expanded Medicare’s benefits to include speech, physical, and chiropractic therapy.
+The program has undergone several changes and expansions during its 50-year history.
+In 1972, the federal government expanded program benefits to include speech, physical, and chiropractic therapy.
 During the 1980s, the program added optional payments to Health Maintenance Organizations (HMOs) as well as coverage for people under the age of 65 with permanent disabilities.
 In 1980, Congress passed the Omnibus Reconciliation Act of 1980.
 This act expanded home health services and brought Medicare Supplemental Insurance (also called Medigap) under federal oversight.
 In 1984, the government added hospice benefits to Medicare.
 This came about because beneficiaries were living longer thanks to advances in medical science and technology.